4 key points about skin issues in dogs:

 Demodectic Mange (Demodicosis)

-Demodex mites are naturally present in dogs’ hair follicles.
-In some dogs, there’s an overgrowth of these parasites that leads to focal or generalised skin disease.
+Demodex mites naturally inhabit hair follicles.
+In some dogs, an excessive number of mites causes localized or generalized skin disease.

 Skin infections, common secondary problems